 When the non-custodial parent moves to another state, the custodial parent may have to rely on the Revised Uniform Reciprocal Enforcement of Support Act to implement or ensure payment of child support.
 This Act provides the mechanisms by which a support order issued in one state can by enforced by the courts of another state.

 If you're facing a potential child support issue or dispute, whether due to divorce or as a single parent, a family law attorney can help by fairly and zealously representing either side in a child support proceeding.
 An attorney will work to obtain the best possible result in the entry of a child support order, enforcement of an existing order, or in establishing or disproving paternity.
-Get started today and contact a local child support attorney or learn more on our child support legal answers page.
+Get started today by contacting a local child support attorney or learn more on our child support legal answers page.